so61pi/examples/error-checklist/readme.rst

           ApplicationError,
       }

-- Putting a narrow error enum on an interface/trait can backfire later when a new implementation has a new type of error.
+- Errors should be considered as part of function's signature.
+Putting a narrow error enum on an interface/trait can backfire later when a new implementation has a new type of error.